TomFrost/Squiss/README.md

 Emitted every time Squiss pulls a new message from the queue.
 The Squiss Message object handed back has the following methods and properties:

 #### {Object|string} message.body
-The body of the SQS message, unwrapped from the SNS metadata wrapper (if `unwrapSns` was specified in the constructor), and JSON-parsed (if `msgFormat: 'json'` was specified in the constructor).
+The body of the SQS message, unwrapped from the SNS metadata wrapper (if `unwrapSns` was specified in the constructor), and JSON-parsed (if `bodyFormat: 'json'` was specified in the constructor).
 Otherwise the body will just be a string.

 #### message.del()
 Deletes the message from SQS.
 Either this or `message.keep()` _must_ be called on each message Squiss delivers in order to maintain an accurate inFlight count.